The Beauty Jungle: Plot

 Shirley lives in Bristol.
-While on a seaside holiday at Butlins holiday camp a young typist Shirley Freeman (Janette Scott) is persuaded by a local journalist Don MacKenzie (Ian Hendry) to enter a beauty contest.
+While on a seaside holiday at Butlins holiday camp a young typist Shirley Freeman is persuaded by a local journalist Don MacKenzie to enter a beauty contest.
 When she wins, she decides to give up her previous career and life and take up entering beauty contests full-time.
 Her parents disown her.

 Shirley comes second in a heat for the "Rose of England" contest, but her friend points out to the judges that the winner has not followed the rules and she is disqualified so Shirley wins by default, winning £300 and a trip to Monte Carlo.
 They enjoy the trip together, but Don changes the booking at the hotel from two single rooms to one double room.
 Whilst in Monte Carlo she enters yet another beauty contest, "Miss Trapeze", this is a chaotic contest set in a circus, but nevertheless she wins, winning 500NF.
 The contest organisers Mr Carrick and Mr Armand invite them to dinner.

-Returning to Britain she does a photo-shoot in Torquay with photographer Walter Carey (Ronald Fraser).
+Returning to Britain she does a photo-shoot in Torquay with photographer Walter Carey.
 She then enters the final of "Miss Rose of England" and wins, winning £1000.

 She is then entered as "Miss England" in the "Miss Globe" contest held on the Cote d'Azur.
 Here Don has to stay at a different hotel and Shirley has to share a hotel room with Miss Peru, but she comes only 6th despite naively sleeping with one of the male judges the night before the contest.
 Disillusioned with the beauty profession she stops entering beauty contests completely.